Remarks on the diagonal embedding and strong 1-boundedness: Existentially closed groups and their von Neumann algebras

 \section{Existentially closed groups and their von Neumann algebras}

 A group $G$ is said to be \emph{existentially closed} if every embedding of $G$ into a group $H$ is existential.
 Such groups exist, and have been studied extensively in group theory.
 See \cite{ECgroups} for a survey.
-The following is an immediate consequence of this property:
+Recall also that a II$_1$ factor $M$ is McDuff (see \cite{McD1, McD2}) if the central sequence algebra, namely $M'\cap M^\mathcal{U}$ is non abelian.
+The McDuff property has been very useful in the study of model theory of II$_1$ factors recently, particularly in identifying elementary equivalence classes (see \cite{FarahHartSherman-MTOA3, FGL, GoldbringHart-McDuffTheories, BCI15, AGKE, superMcD}).

 \begin{proposition} Let $G$ be an existentially closed group.
 Then, $L(G)$ is a McDuff II$_1$ factor. \end{proposition}

 \begin{proof} Firstly, observe that every conjugacy class of $G$ is infinite.
 Indeed, by contradiction suppose there is a finite conjugacy class $\{g_1,\hdots g_n\}$.
 Then there exists an element $h$ of $G$ such that $h\neq g_i$ for any $i\in \{1,\hdots, n\}$, and $|h|= |g_1|$, i.e, they have the same order.
 Indeed, let $k=|g_1|$, and consider $G\rightarrow G*\mathbb{Z}/k\mathbb{Z}$ and apply that this is an existential embedding.
 Then, one sees that $h$ and $g_1$ are conjugate by considering the HNN extension and applying again the existential property.
 Secondly, consider the embedding of $\pi: G \rightarrow G\times (G*G)$ given by $g\mapsto (g,1_{G*G})$.
 Since $G$ is existentially closed, $\pi$ is existential.
 Hence for any finite set $F\subset G$, there exists $g_{F,1},g_{F,2}\in G$ such that $[F,g_{F,i}]=1_{G}$ for all $i\in \{1,2\}$ and $[g_{F,1},g_{F,2}]\neq 1_G$.
 This implies that $L(G)$ is McDuff.
 Indeed fix $\mathcal{U}$ a non principal ultrafilter on $\mathbb{N}$.
 Let $F_n$ be an increasing family of finite subsets of $G$ such that $\bigcup_{n}F_n=G$.
 Then see that $(g_{F_n,i})_{\mathcal{U}}\in L(G)'\cap L(G)^{\mathcal{U}}$ for all $i\in \{1,2\}$ and also $[(g_{F_n,1})_{\mathcal{U}}, (g_{F_n,2})_{\mathcal{U}}]\neq 0$.
 Hence we are done. \end{proof}